 a) For the purposes of these General Terms and Conditions, the following words shall have the meanings assigned to them below:

 ii.
 Appointment: (Call-to-Action) – Call-to-Action: An approved authority (appropriate person responsible for evaluating and/or purchasing the Client’s solution) has a general understanding of Client offerings.
-Prospect’s interest is gathered by Vendor’s Inside Sales Representative; prospect confirms an agreeable date and time for a meeting.
+Prospect’s interest is gathered by the Vendor’s Inside Sales Representative; prospect confirms an agreeable date and time for a meeting.

 iii.
 Delivered Appointment: This is defined as a SAL (Sales Accepted Lead) or SQL (Sales Qualified Lead) that was delivered to Client and is considered billable in a pay-per-appointment program.
 This consists of Appointments completed as well as upcoming Appointments for the purpose of determining the Vendor’s production quota.

 iv.
 Appointment Format: The SOW will specify the format of Appointments to be scheduled and may include but is not limited to in-person, teleconference, and web meetings.

 v.
 Appointment Upcoming: Appointment is scheduled for a future date.

 vi.
 Change Order: Any changes to the SOW or this General Terms and Conditions which are in writing and must be approved by both Vendor and the Client.
 Changes include but not limited to marketing criteria, database, pricing, quantity, quality, refunds, timing, payment terms, etc.

 vii.
 Client Production Report: Reporting sent to Client which serves as a running ledger of all Appointments generated by Vendor and all feedback from Appointments received from Client’s sales representatives.

 viii.
 Closed / Won: A SQL converted into a signed contract or “win” for Client.